MDHHS Revives Asset Testing for State Emergency Relief Energy BenefitsContact: Dave Akerly, Director of Marketing and Public Relations 517-373-7394

 - Cash on hand.

 - Amounts on deposit in banks, savings and loan associations, credit unions and other financial institutions.

 - Stocks, bonds and other investments, including negotiable instruments.

 - Lump-sum payments (this would include lottery or other gambling winnings).

 Michigan now joins the ranks of other states that have asset testing in place for both energy and non-energy related emergency funds.
-For more information on State Emergency Relief benefits in Michigan, how to apply and the rules for qualifying, please contact your local DHS office, or visit our website at www.michigan.gov/dhs.
+For more information on State Emergency Relief benefits in Michigan, how to apply and the rules for qualifying, please contact your local MDHHS office, or visit our website at www.michigan.gov/mdhhs.